api3dao/old-api3-docs/docs/dev/plugins.md

 ### @vuepress/plugin-back-to-top

-Places an up arrow in hte bottom right corner that takes the reader to the top of the current page.
+Places an up arrow in the bottom right corner that takes the reader to the top of the current page.

 ### @vuepress/plugin-medium-zoom